WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 (4) SHINSUKE NAKAMURA vs. FINN BALOR

 The bell rang 28 minutes into the hour.
-They battle onto the ring apron.
+They battled onto the ring apron.
 Nakamura tried to suplex Balor.
-Priest yanked Nakamura by his boots to the for and then hit him as Balor occupied the ref.
+Priest yanked Nakamura by his boots to the floor and then hit him as Balor occupied the ref.
 They cut to a break at 3:00. [c]

 Back from the break, Nakamura made a comeback.
 He landed a sliding German suplex, then confronted Priest at ringside.
 He ducked a charging Priest, then re-entered the ring and gave Balor a spinning wheel kick to the head for a near fall.
 He eventually signaled for the Kinsasha, but Balor blocked it with a kick.
 He went for a Coup de Gras, but Nakamura moved.
 Both were down and slow to get up.
 Priest pulled Balor to the floor to regroup.
 Nakamura went on the attack with a flying knee.
 He pounded away at Priest at ringside and clotheslined him into the time keeper’s area.
 Balor landed a running dropkick on Nakamura from behind.
 He followed with a top rope Coup de Gras for the win.